Impact of Telecommuting, “Shelter in Place” on Home Internet Connections

 - Eighty eight (44%) of the 200 cities we analyzed have experienced some degree of network degradation over the past week compared to the 10 weeks prior.
 However, only 27 (13.5%) cities are experiencing dips of 20% below range or greater.

-- Seattle download speeds have continued to hold up over the past week, while New York City’s speeds have fallen out of range by 24%.
+- Download speeds from internet service providers in Seattle have continued to hold up over the past week, while speeds of New York City internet providers have fallen out of range by 24%.
 Both cities are currently heavily affected by the coronavirus pandemic.

-- Three cities – Austin, Texas, Winston Salem, North Carolina, and Oxnard, California – have experienced significant degradations, falling out of their ten-week range by more than 40%.
+- Internet service in Austin, Texas, Winston Salem, North Carolina, and Oxnard, California have experienced significant degradations, falling out of their ten-week range by more than 40%.